analogdevicesinc/adi-adxl355-rs/examples/nrf52840-embassy/README.md

 #### System dependencies On Ubuntu

-Install `probe-run` system dependencies:
+Install `probe-rs` system dependencies:

 ```sh
 sudo apt install -y libusb-1.0-0-dev libudev-dev
 ```

 We also have to make sure we can access the debug probe.
-We'll add all the debug probes supported by `probe-run`.
+We'll add all the debug probes supported by `probe-rs`.

 - Download this [file](https://probe.rs/files/69-probe-rs.rules) containing device rules
 - Copy it in `/etc/udev/rules.d`